 Anyone who has opened a business in France can tell you it’s a rollercoaster.
 It’s no accident that there are so many memoirs written about the sometimes comedic/relentlessly frustrating red tape and shrugged shoulders you will encounter.
 But, like most things in France (and in life), if you persevere, you’ll succeed – even if you end up taking a different route than you initially envisioned.
 Sometimes the alternate route is better than the original.

-We never planned on starting our business as a 6-month pop-up, for example, and last summer our first property deal fell through – which felt like the end of the world.
-But the pop-up has been magnificent.
-It’s enabled us to successfully develop our business.
-And we are absolutely in love with our future boutique – both the space itself and its location are better than we ever imagined.
+We never planned on starting our business as a 6-month pop-up, for example, and our first property deal fell through — which felt like the end of the world.
+But the pop-up was magnificent.
+It enabled us to successfully develop our business.
+And we are absolutely in love with our boutique — both the space itself and its location are better than we ever imagined.

 We can’t wait to pick up a baker’s dozen of donuts.
 How easy is it for INSPIRELLE readers to find your donut shop?

-Our new shop is opening on 77 rue d’Aboukir in the 2nd arrondissement on July 9th, and we are incredibly excited.
-We also have awesome neighbors: Jean Hwang Carrant, Frenchie’s To Go, Hoppy Corner, and Lockwood, just to name a few!
+Our shop is located at 86 rue d’Aboukir in the 2nd arrondissement, where we have awesome neighbors, including: Jean Hwang Carrant, Frenchie’s To Go, Hoppy Corner, and Lockwood, just to name a few!

 From Virginia to New York to Dublin to Paris.
 Have you made the City of Light your home for your family?

 After eight years in Dublin, I packed up my Irish life and permanently relocated to France in 2012.
 Our family of five now lives in a vibrant neighborhood in the 18th arrondissement, sandwiched between Sacre Coeur and the neon lights of TATI.
-Our three boys are all in school or the crèche here, and now we’re opening the donut shop.
+Our three boys are all in school or the crèche here, and of course, we have our donut shop.
 Paris feels likes home.

 Is this a family affair?